FranciscoMoretti/site/content/code-tips/single-responsibility-principle-srp.md

 ### 👍 Pros
 - **Improved readability**: Classes with single responsibilities are easier to understand, as they focus on a specific task or behavior. 👀
 - **Enhanced maintainability**: When a class has a single responsibility, modifications and updates become simpler and less error-prone. 🛠️
-- **Enhanced reusability**: Well-defined responsibilities allow for greater code reuse, promoting modular design and efficient development. 🔁
+- **Enhanced reusability**: Well-defined responsibilities allow for greater code reuse by promoting modular design and efficient development. 🔁

 ### 👎 Cons